Getting started with Julia

 In contrast, types like Float64

 are immutable.
-You can't modify the contents of a Float64
+You cannot modify the contents of a Float64

 .